 Pros of buying a nearly-new car

 Price – the car will have already lost a percentage of its original purchase price before you buy it.
-That means the original owner will have borne some of the losses in depreciation rather than you, meaning you have nearly-new car, but for thousands of pounds less than a brand new version.
+That means the original owner will have borne some of the losses in depreciation rather than you, meaning you can have a nearly-new car, but for thousands of pounds less than a brand new version.